SahebSandhuSingh/FixGoblin/README.md

 FixGoblin is a complete autonomous debugging system that automatically detects, analyzes, and fixes bugs in code through iterative self-repair.
 Detects both **runtime crashes** and **logical errors** (off-by-one bugs, missing returns, etc.).

+**NEW:** Comprehensive final report generation with colored terminal output and JSON export!

 ## 📁 Project Structure

 ```